-This is the second game of a three-game road trip for the Brooklyn Nets, who defeated thelast night.
+This is the second game of a three-game road trip for the Brooklyn Nets, who defeated the Sacramento Kings last night.
 The Clippers' issues look like nothing compared to whatever is plaguing the Nets, losers of 8 out of their last 10 games.
 Mikhael Prokhorov, currently the majority owner of the Brooklyn Nets, is probably shaking his head wondering what went wrong.
-He has three talented players in Deron Williams, Joe Johnson, and under contract.
-This offseason, he hired veteran coach to replace (seen as an upgrade at the time).
+He has three talented players in Deron Williams, Joe Johnson, and Brook Lopez under contract.
+This offseason, he hired veteran coach Lionel Hollins to replace Jason Kidd (seen as an upgrade at the time).
 Prokhorov put his money where his mouth is, and the team currently has a $94,400,070 payroll for this season.
 That is a lot of money, and at 18-24, this team is certainly not what he envisioned.
 Injuries to Lopez and Williams certainly have not helped.
-Shockingly, if the season ended today, they would be playing the in the first round of the playoffs.
+Shockingly, if the season ended today, they would be playing the Atlanta Hawks in the first round of the playoffs.
 However, the team seems to have decided that barely making the playoffs with this kind of a payroll is not a worthy goal.
 Already, there are rumblings that the team is looking to hold a fire sale to unload all of their large contracts.
 Essentially, they are on the brink of a rebuild.

 - Comparison of key metrics.
 This one is easy.
 The Clippers are a great offensive team, and the Nets do not score easily.
 The Nets have a slight defensive edge over the Clippers, but neither team is anything to write home about on that side of the court.
 Let's all hope that the Clippers are not close to hitting their defensive ceiling.
 This time last season, the Clippers were starting to get it together defensively.
 Not so this season, despite retaining their top six players from last year.
 Their defensive struggles boggle the mind, but there is still a chance they will figure it out.